KAE-AP Online Engagement by District Stakeholders

 EXPECTATIONS OF ONLINE STAKEHOLDER ENGAGEMENT

 While West Fargo Public Schools reviews all comments and messages received by stakeholders, social media is not meant to be the communication tool for personal issues and major concerns.
-Stakeholders are expected to not post comments regarding a personal issue with district staff, students, or a building.
-Such concerns are to be handled according to district policy KACA-AP: Patron & Parental Complaints.
+Stakeholders are encouraged not to post comments regarding a personal issue with district staff, learners, or a building.
+Such concerns should be handled according to district policy KACA-AP: Patron & Parental Complaints.

 MISUSE OF ONLINE ENGAGEMENT BY DISTRICT STAKEHOLDERS